Linda Reddish: Serving the Workforce Behind the Workforce

 And Linda considered it a privilege to watch young children make these breakthroughs during the 12 years she spent in the classroom and working as an early childhood master coach.
 “Then I transitioned into the position of director of professional development for several Head Start programs in Nebraska,” she recalls.
 “I was responsible for coordinating the development, organization, implementation, and delivery of professional development, and it felt like a 24/7 job.
 I don’t think there was a week when I worked under 60 hours because we were opening new programs and I was assuming interim roles, something I was happy to do at the time.”

-Still, Linda felt she needed to make a switch after her son Mar was born.
+Still, Linda felt she needed to make a switch after her child Mar was born.
 “I took my current position,” she recalls, “so I could have a better work-life balance, letting me be present for my own child.”
 And that’s a challenge for many folks in the early childhood field, she points out, since they don’t have the support structures that are available in other fields.
 “The workload is pretty significant, and the benefits aren’t there, so it’s hard to pay enough attention to self-care, especially when you have a child.”

 Becoming a mom also made Linda more aware of how complex it is to be a parent.
 “I have probably grown the most as an early childhood professional since Mar was born,” she says.
 “Being a mom was a reality check that showed me what it means to put into practice all the things I thought I knew.
 It also led to my current work in family engagement since I was now more concerned with how we support families.”